Manonedde/scil_mri_longdata/docs/source/pipeline/evaluation_metrics.rst

   .. figure:: bundles_profiling.png
      :align: center
-     :width: 700
+     :scale: 100%

      Figure 2.
 Representation of  white matter major bundle models resampled  into 20 segments for illustration.
 Left and right have been merged.
 The colors displayed on the bundles represent the section numbers from 1 (blue) to 20 (red).

 .. note::

-   Average measurement values can be calculated either by session (sessions 1 to 5), or by averaging all sessions (average).
+   Average measurement values can be computed either by session (sessions 1 to 5), or by averaging all sessions (average).

 Visualization
 ----------------

 Results are displayed using `Plotly`_'s interactive plots.
 Click on the legend to select and/or deselect plot elements.
-Colors represent beam or MRI measurements.
+Colors represent bundle or MRI measurements.

 For most figures, the slider can represent :